trevorjgould/ImagePaletteR/man/README.md

 library(data.table)
 library(ggplot2)
 library(magick)
+you might need to install quartsx11 as well

 install_github("trevorjgoiuld/ImagePaletteR")

 **Create your Own**
 1) get a picture on your computer

 2) mycolors <-hex.image("image.jpg",NumberColorsNeeded)

 3) mycolors is the custom color list

 The palettes themselves are created using kmeans clustering of pixels.